orstavik/JoiEvents/docs/1f_controlEventCascades/3_WhatIs_InteractiveElements.md

-# HowTo: Control events using HTML?

-The DOM is a hierarchy:

-1. (Many) CSS properties in the DOM cascade.
-They trickle down from parent to child nodes, and you can both override and stop (`unset`) this cascade along the way.
-2. Similarly, the content (HTML elements) are structured in this way: put text inside a `<h1>`, and that text will be the content of the header element.
-The texts visual position will be inside the `<h1>`'s position.
-3. Events trickle down the DOM during the capture phase, hits its target element, and then bubble up again.
-The structure of the DOM is reflected in the event propagation path.

-So, how can we use the DOM hierarchy to control events' behavior?
-How can we via HTML elements and HTML attributes in the DOM communicate to and control the functions that control the browsers' events' behavior?

-## HTML element type

-The most important means we have to control events' behavior are element types:
+# WhatIs: InteractiveElements

+Some elements have builtin reactions to certain events.
+These elements are often referred to as ["interactive elements"](todo mdn or spec).
+Most commonly, interactive elements react when the user `click`s on them.
+Naively, we could think of them as "clickable elements".
+But, the event doesn't have to be a `click`; it could react to other event's such as `wheel` or `mousedown` instead of/in addition to `click`.

+(todo check the list of interactive elements, find out if they all react to click and if some of them react to other events too.)

+Interactive elements is the primary mean to control events' behavior in HTML.
+By wrapping our content inside interactive elements, we give the content a behavior (and often a little style to facilitate the new behavior:
  * When we use an `<a href>` instead of a `<span>` it is *first and foremost* to make the browser interpret `click` as a call to navigate to a new page, not to underline the text and color it blue.
- * Similarly, when we use a `<details>` element instead of a `<ul>` it is not because we want a triangle instead of a disc before its first item, but it is because we want the `click` to open up or hide extra content depending on the user's actions.
+ * Similarly, when we use a `<details>` element instead of a `<ul>`, it is not because we want a triangle instead of a disc before its first item, but it is because we want the user to open up or hide extra content via `click`.

-> By choosing an HTML element type, we actively select and connect a) an element/branch in the DOM with b) a particular behavior with c) a particular event.
+> By choosing an HTML element type, we actively select and connect a) an element/branch in the DOM with b) a particular event with c) a particular set of actions.

-## Problem 1: nested interactive elements
+## Problem: nested interactive elements

-> Interactive elements are simply elements that reacts when the user clicks on them, ie. will-react-to-click-elements.

-What happens if there are:
-1. *two* HTML elements in the same propagation path that
-2. *both* has a particular behavior attached to the same event?
+But.
+HTML elements can be nested.
+What if we nest interactive elements?

-For `click` the spec says that "interactive cannot be nested inside each other".
-According to the spec, it is illegal to place a `<a href>` inside a `<summary>` element.
-Why?
-Well, the user might be confused about what might happen if he clicks on it: would the `click` be interpreted as "navigate" or "open details"?
-This is an easy way out for the spec.
-And it leaves the rest of us with an unresolved issue. (todo find the parts of the spec that says this)
+The spec essentially says that "interactive elements cannot be nested inside each other" (todo).
+According to the spec, it is illegal to place an `<a href>` inside a `<summary>` element for example.
+According to the spec, this never happens, the problem doesn't exist, the browser shouldn't support it, and implicitly that the use-case doesn't exist.
+But.
+This is all wrong.
+Nested interactive elements happen, the problem is real, the browser partially supports it, and there are real use-cases for it.

-Because, there are many valid use-cases for nesting interactive elements.
-And people do it.
-And the browsers support it.
-If there are nested interactive elements, the browser (her Chrome) will first look at the target to see if the target itself has a `click` reaction, and then turn to the rest of the propagation path to find the interactive target for the `click`.

-## Demo: HowTo select native `click` actions?
+ > If I were to speculate about why nested interactive elements are illegal in the spec I would guess that the early browsers had no good idea about how to resolve the conflict of element actions.
+For example, if you nest a link inside a details summary, then should a click on the link "navigate" or open the details body?
+The spec then chose an easy way out: no such conflicts allowed, and left the rest of us to figure out this dilemma on our own.

+So, how does the browsers' handle nested interactive elements when they actually render and run them?

+## Demo: link in details, details in link

+In the demo below, you will see the following results:

+1. Some interactive elements *can be* nested inside each other.
+Others can't.
+The `<summary>` accepts the `<a href>` as a child, but the browser doesn't accept the `<summary>` as a child of `<a href>`.
+2. `click` only creates *one* reaction from *one* of the elements.
+If an `<a href>` is nested inside a `<summary>` element, then they wont both react to the `click`.
+3. But, there is a problem.
+There is no clear concise logic that regulate which interactive element is selected.
+Chrome, for example, seems to select the target first, and then bottom-down the propagation path.
+This is strange.

 ```html
 <details>